Private Rooftop Solar

 Quick Connect is a Hawaiian Electric program in response to the COVID pandemic to streamline the application process for turning on new systems beginning in January 2021.
-Customers who wish to install a new rooftop solar system on circuits with 30 percent or more available hosting capacity, under 25 kilowatts in size, or for Customer Self-Supply (CSS) and Net Energy Metering Plus (NEM Plus) systems regardless of circuit, and meeting specific requirements, will not need the standard approvals before energizing their systems.
-Working with their solar contractors, these customers can install and energize their systems and begin saving money but submit paperwork to Hawaiian Electric later.
+Customers who wish to install a new rooftop solar system under certain conditions will not need the standard approvals before energizing their systems.
+Working with their solar contractors, these customers can install and energize their systems and begin saving money and then submit interconnection approval paperwork to Hawaiian Electric later.

 To see the terms for Quick Connect, please view our Quick Connect page.